 Peer Kreuger (mahjqa) brings the finest examples of the wonders achieved with Power Functions.
 His Tachikoma think tank from Ghost in the Shell not only walks but also rolls and steers.
 In addition it features moving eyes and arms, all packed in a compact and beautiful design.
 Visit Flickr for more photos including pictures of the chassis.

 Max Shepherd, a biomedical engineering major, doesn’t normally build with LEGO but when he does, it is really awesome.
 This fully articulated technic arm is quite incredible.
 I’m really impressed at how well it mimics the range and motion of a human arm and hand.
-I also found this quote rather interesting.
-I started following Continue reading →

 This life-sized Gears of War Lancer Assault Rifle by PLUM B already got the looks to fit a COG soldier, but it also features a clip-fed firing mechanism that shoots rubber bands – perfect for taking out the paper Locust horde.
 If that’s not enough, the saw blade on the front of the gun is motorized for slice and dice action.
 See it all in the video below: